 Best for: A taste of farm life

-Dishes like toasted banana bread, shakshuka, steak and eggs or the haddock hash brown make this place well worth the effort.
+Dishes like toasted banana bread, shakshuka, steak and eggs or the haddock hash brown make this place well worth the effort, trust me.

 8. Abbey Tea Rooms and Restaurant, Tewkesbury